Learn how to sew a mug cozy for the perfect fall accessory. Use quilting cotton for an easy beginner sewing project that makes a great handmade gift!

 There are lots of things I love about the Fall and colder weather, but one of my joys is drinking a hot drink from a mug.
 I switch around with lots of different kinds of drinks, but there’s something so cozy and special about holding a warm mug in my cold hands and smelling the wafting steam of my drink.

 Sometimes I’m working or reading while I drink from a hot mug, and the heat dissipates too quickly.
 I made a simple mug cozy to put around any of my mugs to help keep it warm for longer, and I’ll show you how to make your own mug cozy!
-It’s such a fun beginner sewing project!
+It’s such a fun beginner sewing project, and you can get the free sewing pattern at the end of the post!

 I used a really pretty fall print that I enjoy every time I see it.
 It’s a muted pink with little scattered fall leaves all over it.
 It looks really good against the large wooden button.